Frequently Asked Questions

 Why Tyke Hike?

-Studies show that physical activity and time outdoors are both linked to health.
+Studies show that physical activity and time outdoors support physical and emotional health.
 We understand that in a fast-paced world full of devices and distractions it can be hard to ensure that your child spends enough time being active outdoors.
 Tyke Hike helps parents and caregivers increase their children's quality time outdoors.

-We foster STEAM learning.
-Science, technology, engineering, art, and math are important at every age, because they promote problem solving, and creative and analytical thinking.
+We foster STEM learning.
+Science, technology, engineering and math are important at every age, because they promote problem solving, and creative and analytical thinking.
 When children play, they explore and build skills and theories about the world.
 When young children investigate their environment, they experience the satisfaction that can come from investigation, discovery, and solving problems.
-STEAM learning begins early and it is an essential part of the hands-on activities that we do at Tyke Hike in every session.
+STEM learning begins early and it is an essential part of the hands-on activities that we do at Tyke Hike in every session.

 What is a typical Tyke Hike?

-In adult/child classes we meet at a different local park each week, helping you explore the outdoor resources in your neighborhood.
+In family Tyke Hikes we meet at a different local park each week.
 A parent or caregiver attends all sessions and embarks on Tyke Hikes together with their child.
-Taking cues from the park, we learn about the natural environment, do an art or science activity, eat a healthy snack during story time, and have fun outdoors!
+Taking cues from the park, we learn about the natural environment, do an art or STEM activity, listen to story time and have fun outdoors!

 Each Tyke Hike is refreshingly different.
 We design programs and activities according to the location and season.
-Some recent activities include identifying leaves, leaf threading to create crowns and necklaces, acting out the tree life cycle from seed to trees blowing in the breeze, and creating bird nests out of items we collect.
+Some recent activities include making binoculars and observing birds, identifying leaves, leaf threading to create crowns and necklaces, acting out the tree life cycle from seed to trees blowing in the breeze, and creating bird nests out of items we collect.
 Join us to experience the uniqueness of Tyke Hike programming.

 What if I want to bring the whole family? (ie. sibling policy)